 Up until the worldwide pandemic of 2020, Mexico experienced an average annual growth of 7% over the last 10 years for international tourist arrivals, totaling more than 45 million international tourists per year, according to the World Tourism Organization.

-Although the pandemic has slowed all us travelers down quite a bit, our determination and passion for traveling will keep us going strong for years to come.
+Although the pandemic has slowed all of us travelers down quite a bit, our determination and passion for traveling will keep us going strong for years to come.

 That being said, the way we travel may be forever changed, and as adventure seekers, travelers, and tourists of the world; we need to set the example we can travel safely and responsibly even after a global pandemic, and Mexico is no exception.